keymener/snowtricks/README.md

 ```
 php bin/console doctrine:migrations:migrate
 ```
-6. Load data fixtures to the database
+6. Load data fixtures to the database.
+This is where the generic user and the admin user is set.
+You can change UserFixture.php file to suit your needs before loading fixtures.
 ```
 php bin/console doctrine:fixtures:load
 ```